 (c) Substitute Designee.
 If any of the Purchaser Designees ceases to be a member of the Board or any Board Committee for any reason, and if the Purchaser remains entitled to designate the Purchaser Designees (or one of them) pursuant to Section 7.7(a), the Purchaser shall be entitled to designate another individual who has not been subject to a Disqualification (a "Substitute Designee") to serve as a director, and/or member of the applicable Board Committee(s), as the case may be, in place of such Purchaser Designee, and, following written notification of such Substitute Designee by the Purchaser and subject to the Board's reasonable due diligence rights and fiduciary duties as set forth in Section 7.7(a) and compliance with applicable Exchange Act and Trading Market Rules as forth in Section 7.7(b), the Board shall promptly appoint the Substitute Designee as a director on the Board and/or a member of the applicable Board Committee(s), as the case may be.
-Upon becoming a member of the Board and/or a member of the applicable Board Committee(s), as the case may be.
-Upon becoming a member of the rights, privileges and required qualifications and obligations under this Agreement of a Purchaser Designee's appointment or election.
+Upon becoming a member of the Board and/or a member of the applicable Board Committee(s), as the case may be, the Substitute Designee shall succeed to all of the rights, privileges and required qualifications and obligations under this Agreement of a Purchaser Designee being replaced, and shall be considered a "Purchaser Designee" hereunder for all purposes from and after the date of the Substitute Designee's appointment or election.